survet02/devLog/README.md

 # 📦 How to use

 <details>
-<summary>Launch the software in your Terminal.
-You have to be in the faceguessr directory where the file application.py is.</summary>
+<summary>Launch the software in your Terminal.</summary>
+You have to be in the faceguessr directory where the file application.py is.
 ```bash
 python3 application.py
 ```